wp-plugins/gravity-forms-toolbar/readme.txt

 Contributors: daveshine, deckerweb, GDragoN
 Donate link: http://genesisthemes.de/en/donate/
 Tags: toolbar, tool bar, adminbar, admin bar, gravity forms, gravityforms, forms, add-ons, addons, administration, resources, links, deckerweb, ddwtoolbar, dev4press, gdragon
-Requires at least: 3.3
+Requires at least: 3.6
-Tested up to: 3.5
+Tested up to: 3.9
-Stable tag: 1.5.1
+Stable tag: 1.6.0
-License: GPLv2 or later
+License: GPL-2.0+
 License URI: http://www.opensource.org/licenses/gpl-license.php

 This plugin adds useful admin links and resources for Gravity Forms to the WordPress Toolbar / Admin Bar.

 == Description ==

-= Quick Access to Gravity Forms Resources - Time Saver & Helper Tool! = This **small and lightweight plugin** just adds a lot Gravity Forms related resources to your toolbar / admin bar.
+> #### Quick Access to Gravity Forms Resources - Time Saver & Helper Tool!
+> This **small and lightweight plugin** just adds a lot Gravity Forms related resources to your toolbar / admin bar.
 Also links to all admin settings pages pages of the plugin are included, making the life of form administrators/ developers a lot easier.
 So you might just switch from the fontend of your site to read current 'Entries' or just 'Add a new Form' etc. *How cool is that? :)* Also, support for all official and lots of third-party add-ons is included!

+**Please note:** The plugin requires the *Gravity Forms* base plugin, a paid premium product released by Rocketgenius Inc. (via gravityforms.com).

 = General Features =
 * Display notifications when new Gravity Forms plugin update is available.